hackclub/hackclub/workshops/dodge/README.md

 ### Adding the Enemy

 Now we add enemy sprite.
 This is like how we added the player sprite.
-First we declare it, and then we use `createSprite()` to actually create it.
+First we declare it (again, outside of our two functions), and then we use `createSprite()` to actually create it.
 All we have to do now is decide the size and position of our enemy.

 ```js
 var enemy;